Visit our knowledge base to learn more or get in touch with support.

 Particular Block Groups

 The Emitter Blocks are divided into 2 different categories.
 You may have one from each category represented in the Effects Chain.

-Opening the Emitter Type area in the Blocks pane will reveal 3D OBJ emitter presets, contained in two categories, Geometry and Objects.
-For more information on using 3D objects as emitters, see the Emitter > OBJ Model Emitter page in the Emitter Group section.
-For more information on using the OBJ presets that come with Particular, check out the Using Presets page in the Overview of the Interface section.
+Opening the Emitter Type area in the Blocks pane will reveal 3D model emitter presets, contained in two categories, Geometry and Objects.
+For more information on using 3D objects as emitters, see the Emitter > 3D/OBJ Model Emitter page in the Emitter Group section.
+For more information on using the 3d model presets that come with Particular, check out the Using Presets page in the Overview of the Interface section.